and your first question of me may be…

 Following my military service, I earned both Bachelor and Master’s degrees in Communication, with a minor in Psychology, from the University of the Pacific in Stockton, California.

 After a long career in the corporate world, I retired and chose to attend the Rabbinical Seminary International in New York to fulfill my life-long dream of becoming a Rabbi.
 Following my period of study, I was granted S’micha.

-I have a small congregation (havurah) in Johns Creek, Georgia.
+I have a small congregation (havurah) in Marietta, Georgia.
 We worship together for Shabbat and the Jewish holidays.
 I also conduct Kabbalat Shabbat services at Brookdale Retirement Community every other Friday evening.

 I am available for weddings, funerals, baby namings and all other Jewish Life-cycle ceremonies.
 Individual b’nai mitzvah training (tutoring) is also available.

 As a Modern Rabbi, my desire is to reawaken Jewish souls that have become dormant and to encourage Jews of all branches to retain their identities in this era of assimilation.
 I encourage all Jews to remember they are the People of the Book and pursue meaningful study of our ancient and modern writings.
 My aim is also to counsel those who may be disillusioned, skeptical or foundering.

 Among those of different belief systems, I wish to open dialogues to create environments of understanding and acceptance.